steve-lemon/ga/README.md

 ### Mutate

-swap by neighbor pairs with `epsilon` probability.
+swap by neighbor pairs with `epsilon` probability in single instance.

 ![](assets/mutate.png)